Night Bass Fishing in Florida

 You should consider limiting the number of rods and tackle you bring to avoid tangles and damaging equipment.
 Single-hook lures are considerably safer to use at night, but treble style hooks will help to hook more fish as your reaction times are not as good at night.

 Lastly, while the hat lights help when fishing, they do hinder your sight while driving.
-With a big moon consider turning of all extra lights and let your eyes adjust, most times your navigational will be easier this way.
+With a big moon consider turning off all extra lights and let your eyes adjust, most times your navigational will be easier this way.
 Although, if traveling any length of time at normal running speeds.
-A high powered spot light recommended, as it will provide additional distance to your ability to see ahead of you.
+A high-powered spot light recommended as it will provide additional distance to your ability to see ahead of you.